Quick Quiz

 Option d – Consumer Court

-(a) the Supreme Court Collegium
+(a) The Supreme Court Collegium

-(b) the Cabinet
+(b) The Cabinet

-(c) the President of India
+(c) The President of India

-(d) the Lok Sabha
+(d) The Lok Sabha

-Option c – the President of India
+Option c – The President of India

-The Supreme Court was set up under the ( Judiciary Class 11 Important Questions )
+The Supreme Court was established under the

 (a) Regulating Act, 1773

-(b) Pitt’s Indian Act, 1784
+(b) Pitt’s India Act, 1784

 (c) Indian Councils Act, 1861